Short on time for dinner? No worries! You can have these easy Instant Pot Mashed Potatoes ready in minutes! No more waiting for potatoes to boil.

 I also keep a box of instant mashed potatoes around at all times.
 It might be considered cheating by some, but I’ll add a tablespoon or two of dried potatoes, if needed.

-- Easy Homemade Mashed Potatoes
+Easy Homemade Mashed Potato Recipe

 Ingredients

-- 2.5 pounds Russet potatoes , peeled and cut into 1 inch cubes
+- 2.5 pounds Russet Potatoes , peeled and cut into 1 inch cubes

 - 1/2 cup heavy cream , half & half or whole milk